orionrobots/orionrobots.github.io/_posts/2021-03-06-raspberry-pi-pico-tones-with-helena.md

 I've not written much on the Orionrobots channel about the Raspberry Pi Pico, but it is a really awesome device.
 It's a microcontroller - capable of running code to control physical hardware.
 It's also pretty small.
 With a breakout board not so different from an Arduino Nano in size.

 The Raspberry Pi pico runs at 133Mhz, with dual cores.
-It is able to run MicroPython and Circuit Python, so it's vert suitable for teaching aspects of text coding with kids,
+It is able to run MicroPython and Circuit Python, so it's very suitable for teaching aspects of text coding with kids.
+It's a great tool to learn electronics, robotics or microcontroller programming at home with.

 It's also only £3.60 - so I'm very happy to let my kids code and connect things to it.